legc26/legc26/README.md

 ### Hi, I'm [Luis Gonzalez!](https://legc26.github.io/Portafolio/) 👋

+Front End developer from Santiago de Chile.
+I have rich experience in web site design and building and customization, also I am good at Wordpress, JavaScript and other tools.
+I have a passion for sleek user-friendly design and I love writing clean and maintainable code, working with other people on solving tough problems, and learning new things along the way.
+For fun, I enjoy traveling, play videogames, and going to music festivals.

 -   :mortar_board: Actually I study Computer Engineering at Inacap technological University in Santiago, Chile.
 -   :test_tube: I’m currently learning React;
 -   :speech_balloon: Ask me about anything, I am happy to help you!